danieagle/adare-net/Doc/adare_net.md

   * Gnat-sockets
   * A minimum gnat project to work with.
   * Use a task pool
-  * Use Ada Class Wide types (Tagged Type) and Stream Socket_Buffer to see the real power of Adare_Net.
+  * Use Ada Class Wide types (Tagged Types) and Stream Socket_Buffer to see the real power of Adare_Net.
 \
 \
 \